 The motor control card provides true zero pressure accumulation and other control options to a conveyor system.
 Each motor control card manages the functionality of (2) motorized drive rollers which in turn drives idler rollers using O-rings or other belts.
 The ZPA motor control card, MDR and idler rollers, with associated sensors and switches, are assembled into a short conveyor section - or zone.

-A logic-controlled, ZPA conveyor is created when a number of zones are connected together and a four-wire M12 connector links each motor control card electronically.
-The MDRs only operate when a package is present and is detected by a photo-eye.
+A logic-controlled, ZPA conveyor is created when several zones are connected together using a four-wire M12 connector which links each motor control card into a control network.
+This control network operates the MDRs only when a package is present and is detected by a photo-eye.
 If the downstream zone is empty, the package moves forward.
-The motor control card has several design features allowing the integration of workstations, lifts and turntables into a conveyor design.
-If the ZPA motor card is to control only (1) motor (one zone), the seconed zone logic must be turned off with mode 2 (single).
+The motor control card has several design features that allows for the integration of workstations, lifts, and turntables into the conveyor system.
+Note that if the ZPA motor card controls only (1) motor (one zone), then the second zone logic must be turned off with mode 2 (single).